RyanDuff613/independentProject3/README.md

 * *JavaScript*
 ---
 ### Known Bugs
- * site does not filter user input. input will only work is user correctly inputs data.
+ * site does not filter user input. input will only work is user correctly inputs number.
 ---
 ### Licensing
 ###### MIT License, copyright Ryan Duff (c) 2020